- Working with papier mâché

 - Mix the wheat paste to a creamy consistency and put into bowls, planning one for every two children.

-- Tear newspapers into roughly 1- x 3-inch strips.
+- Tear newspapers into roughly 1- by 3-inch strips.

 - Set out the foundations for the animals, wheat paste, and newspaper strips.